Is Casa Loma Worth Visiting? A Complete Toronto Guide

 Casa Loma Highlights

-The audio guide provides fascinating details about the estate’s history and features.
-The audio guide gives you a true understanding of the history, rooms, and artifacts throughout the castle.
+I really enjoyed how much additional information the audio guide provided.
+It gave me a true understanding of the history, rooms, and artifacts throughout the castle.

-Keep in mind that the audio tour will take more time.
-If you prefer a quicker visit, you can explore the castle on your own without the audio guide.
+If you choose to use the audio tour, it will make your visit longer.
+If you prefer a quicker stop, you can choose to explore the castle on your own without the audio guide.

 Casa Loma features nearly 98 rooms, each showcasing the elegance of the Edwardian era.
 Highlights include the opulent Great Hall, a stunning library, a huge conservatory, bedrooms, bathrooms and studies.